denzel-commits/nodejs-cli-tool/README.md

 Nodejs-caesar-cipher is a command line tool that encode and decode a text by Caesar cipher.

 It can be used to encode/decode letters of latin aplhabet from file or console.
-All othe characters including letters from other languages, numbers, punctauation marks, etc. remain unchanged.
+All other characters including letters from other languages, numbers, punctauation marks, etc. remain unchanged.

 ---